CADENCE Design Process for Existing Buildings

 Site Discovery – documenting existing conditions

 We visit your building site to gather information on the existing structure.
 Typically we measure and photograph existing spaces, natural features and views.
+On many projects we will also hav e a 3D scan of interior/exterior completed.
 The constraints of the existing building informs the design, so first hand knowledge helps us to integrate the new with the old.
 For urban sites, documenting bulk planes and reviewing any zoning implications on the site are part of the process (if needed).

 Schematic Design – sketches & models

 We create sketches and simple 3D models of your project which give form to the qualities and functions described in your wish list and respond to the unique features of your site.
 Together with you we review the sketches and models to refine the scope of the project.

 We will gather together the preliminary project information and create a pricing set.
 We help you find a contractor that is the right fit and then walk the site and clarify any questions each contractor has.
 Preliminary bids are reviewed and a direction forward established based on your comfort level with the budget.

 Once any additional options are approved or removed from the project based on the pricing, we develop the schematic design by enlarging drawings to the appropriate scale and creating plans, elevations, and 3D views that begin integrating materials and building systems.
 If consultants such as mechanical or structural engineers are required, we coordinate with them.